Who qualifies

 Getting reimbursed

-We will reimburse you directly for the 75% of the device’s ADP price by cheque.
-We will mail it to you within four weeks of receipt of your invoice(s).
+We will reimburse you directly for 75% of the device’s ADP price, within 4 weeks of receiving your invoice(s).